 History

-- in the Victorian era there were scented buttons soaked in oils;
+- In the Victorian era, people used scented buttons soaked in oils.

-- in England, 100 years ago, girls collected buttons: when their number became 999, it was believed that fate should meet on this day.
+- In England, 100 years ago, girls collected buttons: when their number reached 999, it was believed that fate would bring them love on that day.

-When is Count Your Buttons Day celebrated in 2022?
+When is Count Your Buttons Day in 2024?

 Count Your Buttons Day is observed on October 21 each year.